 - Wash and dry the eggplant.
 With a vegetable peeler, peel some of the skin off the eggplant.
 It will look like stripes when you are done (leaving all the skin can make it bitter or tough).

-- Slice the eggplant into one-inch disks and lay them on a sheet pan.
+- Slice the eggplant into 3/4-inch disks and lay them on a sheet pan.

-- With a pastry brush, coat each slice with olive oil.
-Flip and repeat.
+- With a pastry brush, coat each slice with olive oil and sprinkle with kosher salt.
+Flip them over and repeat.

 4. Place the sheet pan about 7 inches under the broiler (I use low-heat broil setting) and cook until the eggplant is extremely browned, verging on burnt).
 Check on them every 2-4 minutes while they broil, as some pieces will need to be flipped and removed before others.